Skip to main content

 caution

-In your Authorization Service you will need to initialize the OAuth2Provider recipe.
-The recipe will expose the endpoints needed for enabling the OAuth 2.0 flow.
+In your Authorization Service you need to initialize the OAuth2Provider recipe.
+The recipe exposes the endpoints needed for enabling the OAuth 2.0 flow.

 Update the supertokens.init call to include the OAuth2Provider recipe.